Shimnazzz/dsc-phase-1-project_data_8/README.md

 ### Project Overview

-This project involves using various avaiable movie related databases to perform data analysis and derive meaningful insights and recommendations for Microsoft for their new venture to create a new movie studio
+This project involves using various avaiable movie related databases to perform data analysis and derive meaningful insights and recommendations for Microsoft for their new venture to create a new movie studio.

 ### Business Problem